 Network observability is a popular term in the industry right now, and everyone seems to have their own definition.
-In this episode of Telemetry Now, Avi Freedman, CEO, and co-founder of Kentik joins us to talk about what network observability is really all about, what makes it work, and what problems it solves for packet nerds and router jockeys trying to keep the lights on.
+In this episode of Telemetry Now, Avi Freedman, CEO, and co-founder of Kentik joins us to talk about what network observability is really all about, what makes it work, and what problems it solves for packet nerds trying to keep the lights on.

 Avi is the co-founder and CEO of Kentik.
 He has decades of experience as a leading technologist and executive in networking.
 He was with Akamai for over a decade, as VP Network Infrastructure and then Chief Network Scientist.
 Prior to that, Avi started Philadelphia’s first ISP (netaxs) in 1992, later running the network at AboveNet and serving as CTO for ServerCentral.Connect with Avi on LinkedIn